Vanita Thakkar is an Entrepreneur - an Engineer-Researcher-Consultant and an Artist - Singer-Composer-Poetess-Writer from Vadodara, Gujarat.

 Love to hear from you.
 Have a great weekend.

-Misbah Sheikh from The World of Poets on April 09, 2021:
+Misbah Sheikh from "a Serene Land" (This Existence Is an Illusion) on April 09, 2021:

 I am a Pakistani, I hope you know that, Pakistani people love to see Bollywood movies, I sometimes wish, if there were no Politics in the world.
 It would be much better place to live in.
 I have grown up while watching Bollywood movies.
 I have heard Indian people love to see Pakistani Drama serials as well.